ajvdw/HexAJpod/README.md

 1 Battery holder for 5 AA batteries

-1 DC-DC converter to converter to 3.3V without the servo noise
+1 DC-DC converter to converter to get a clean 3.3V

 18 M3 screws 12mm